 Dr. Roberson is also active in church music ministry.
 She has served as musician and assistant director at the Cross Creek Presbyterian Church and Mt.
 Nebo Baptist Church in Jacksonville, FL, Warner Baptist Church in Falls Church, VA, and Friendship Lutheran Church in Savoy, IL.
 She has also served as the Director of Music at the Oakland Baptist Church in Alexandria, VA.

 Additionally, Dr. Roberson is a writer and publisher.
 She has written several articles for Salem Press and EBSCO Publishing’s multi-volume of biographical and analytical publication of Musicians and Composers of the 20th Century as well as The Forties in America.
 She has also written several articles in their upcoming multi-volume of The Twenties in America, The Thirties in America, and Great Lives from History: African Americans.
-She is currently engaged in research in reference to Black Women Composers.
-Dr. Roberson is also the publisher of Roberson Music Publishing Company where several of her works have been published.For more information about Dr. Roberson visit http://monicaroberson.com.
+She is currently engaged in research in reference to popular ethnic music, women in music, spectral music, and theory and analysis of 20th century music.
+Dr. Roberson is also the publisher of Roberson Music Publishing Company where several of her works have been published.
+To learn more about Dr. Roberson, visit her website.

 Ms. Emilie FloresViolinist and Pianist, Ms. Emilie Rose Flores was born in Takoma Park, Maryland and began her violin studies at the age of seven under the tutelage of the legendary master, Korean teacher and performer Mr. Ang.
 Ms. Flores was selected as the concert mistress to perform chamber music and solo concerto performances at the College Park Youth Orchestra.
 While finishing high school, Ms. Flores was accepted into the New England Youth Ensemble (NEYE) of Washington Adventist University as the first violinist.
 As an avid pianist and violinist, Ms. Flores has toured with NEYE throughout the world performing a myriad of concerts from New York to Australia.
 Though her performances overseas and throughout the United States have included recordings, solos with orchestras and chamber music concerts.
 Her recital programs invariably include shorter works, of which she is so fond, as well as the larger masterpieces.
 Ms. Flores is a Carnegie Scholar and has performed with several recording artists such Pentatonix’s MR Kevin Oulusola, Beatriz Taylor, and others.
 Ms. Flores is pursuing a Bachelor Degree in Music Education and Performance from Washington Adventist University, is an active piano and violin teacher and in addition to teaching, Ms. Flores enjoys performing as a free-lance musician in the Washington DC Metropolitan Area.